To: Article_

 Family

-We went on to be estranged for several years at a time.
-My brother died in 1984 from a car accident.
 My father died in 2011 at the age of 80 and he was not in communication with me prior to his death.
 He wasn't in contact if my mother was not, nor did she inform me that he had died.
 At the time of my mother's death at 87 years old in 2022 we had not communicated for about 17 years.
 I was not told by anyone that she had died.
 I found out through the internet about a year after both my parent's deaths.

-My mother often hit me around the head and face, called me cruel names and told me I would never amount to much.
-I remember being beaten by my mother with an electric jug chord.
-When she was in rage, she would often use household items like a jug chord or a broomstick.
-I do not remember all the details, because I often disassociated and tried to leave my body when the abuse happened.
-I do remember barely being able to move my arm for at least a week.
-After an abusive outburst she would often say, do you want a cup of tea, or take me shopping like nothing had even happened.
+I was terrified of my mother and felt helpless as they were so unpredictable.
+I tried ways to please them but it only made it worse.
+They would often often hit me around the head and face, called me cruel names and told me I would never amount to much.
+I remember being beaten by them with an electric jug chord.
+They would often use household items like a jug chord or a broomstick to weaponise their rage.
+I remember barely being able to move my arm for at least a week.
+After an abusive outburst they would often say, do you want a cup of tea, or pretend nothing had happened.

 Life

-One of my school teachers often made me sit in front of the class with a book on my head or put my nose in a ring on the blackboard.
+One of my schoolteachers often made me sit in front of the class with a book on my head or put my nose in a ring on the blackboard.
 Walking home kids would call me names and throw stones at me.

 I also experience hypervigilance, palpitations, tremors, panic attack, nausea, digestive issues, and a constant feeling of uneasiness that I do not understand.
 I often have anxiety filled dreams where I feel panic and wake up from the dream but do not remember what the dream was about.

-I have tried a lot of therapies in the past all while not knowing I was autistic with complex mental health issues.
-I have exhausted all the typical drugs and CBT does not work for me which is not unusual for autistic people.
-I am on an anxiety medication now I can take a couple of times a week as I am very sensitive to medication and get a lot of side effects.
-I also take medication for pain and sleep and have many taking the same dose for 15 plus years.
-I do not get addicted to medication thus never feel the need to take more and more.
+I have tried a lot of therapies in the past all while not knowing I was autistic and have exhausted all the typical medications used.
+CBT does not work for me which is not unusual for autistic people.
+I am on anxiety medication which I may take a couple of times a week as I am very sensitive to medication.
+The most help I have got is from unconventional methods and self-help.
+If it was not for the spiritual path (non-religious) I have been on for many decades, I would not be here today, given I have had suicidal ideations all my life.

-I started to develop suicidal ideations as a child when my mother started to abuse me for being different.
-I was constantly told I was not normal and did not behave like other children.
-They were talking about my undiagnosed autism.
 The most that helps me now is staying away from the outside world as much as I can which is the most comforting.
 In many ways I think my diagnosis being so late, I am at a point in my life that many therapies that would have helped in the past are little too late.
 I do not mean nothing can help me but rather that these things are no longer the help I need.

 Situational mutism